 It’s fine to check your circuit breaker if your AC suddenly shuts off.
 A simple reset can sometimes solve the problem.
 However, if the breaker trips again immediately or does so repeatedly, put the panel cover back on and step away.
 This is a definite sign of a serious electrical fault within your HVAC system, such as a short circuit or an overworked component.
 Forcing the issue by constantly resetting the breaker is a significant fire hazard and can fry your system’s sensitive electronics.
 An experienced technician needs to trace the problem to its source and ensure your system is operating safely.

-The Compressor or Outdoor Unit Fails
+If the Compressor or Outdoor Unit Fails

 The compressor is the engine of your air conditioner, housed within the outdoor unit.
 If you hear loud, alarming noises from outside, like grinding, clanking, or screeching, it’s a major red flag pointing to a failing compressor.
 Another symptom is when the outdoor unit’s fan is spinning, but the compressor itself never kicks on to start the cooling cycle.
 Compressor problems are among the most complex and serious AC issues.
 A DIY attempt can easily cause irreversible damage, potentially requiring a full system replacement.
 When the heart of your AC is in trouble, it’s time to call for professional air conditioning services.